Jump to section

 When your dog is suffering from an oral injury, sometimes you do not realize they are in pain until you begin to notice weight loss or a refusal to eat or drink.
 In some instances, the pain is so severe that you have an emergency situation; you will need to seek veterinary attention immediately.
 Symptoms of oral injuries to watch for include:

 Oral injuries in dogs can occur from a number of different sources.
 Dogs are forever finding foreign objects to chew on and sometimes those objects cause lacerations, punctures or even abscesses in your dog’s mouth.
 Oral tumors are also a concern when any type of mass is found your dog’s mouth.
 Sticks can become lodged in the roof of your dog’s mouth, causing irritation and panic in your dog.
-Lacerations can occur from bones, wood or rocks that your dog finds, lacerations can easily become infected if not treated quickly.
+Lacerations can occur from bones, wood or rocks that your dog finds,.
+Lacerations can easily become infected if not treated quickly.
 Puncture wounds in your dog’s mouth from foreign objects can cause abscesses and infections that can become life-threatening.

-Oral care for your dog is essential to maintaining a healthy, long life.
+Oral care for your dog is essential for maintaining a healthy, long life.
 It is essential that you schedule regular dental examinations and cleanings for your dog.
 By having regular examinations, any oral injuries can hopefully be found and resolved before they become serious and potentially life-threatening.

 Your veterinarian will begin by taking your dog’s full medical history and a list of the symptoms that you have observed.
 A physical examination of your dog’s neck, head and mouth will be done by your veterinarian.
 In order to perform a thorough examination, your veterinarian may need to sedate your dog or use general anesthesia.
 The oral cavity will be checked for any signs of injury such as bruising, lacerations, remnants of splinters or abscess.